-The power of the royalty grew ever greater as the new mode of production put at its disposal greater and greater means of exercising power.
-In the feudal age, the various communities which comprised the state had been, economically speaking, almost entirely autonomous: they produced for themselves more or less everything they needed.
-Whence their political autonomy.
+The power of the royalty grew ever greater more absolute? as the new mode of production put at its disposal greater and greater means of exercising power.
+In the feudal age, the various communities which comprised the state had been, economically speaking, almost entirely autonomous complete autonomy: they produced for themselves more or less almost everything they needed for themselves.
+Whence Hence, their political autonomy.
 However, merchant production and commerce rendered the various communities of the country dependent on a small number of economic centres, and this economical centralisation was followed by political centralisation.